Clevermrfox/Clevermrfox/README.md

 - 👋 Hi, I’m @Clevermrfox
 - 👀 I’m interested in ...
-Technology, Bitches & Coke
+Technology
 - 🌱 I’m currently learning ...all I can
 - 💞️ I’m looking to collaborate on ...anything
 - 📫 How to reach me ... theclevermrfox@gmail.com